 Sandi did not treat me kindly while I was there, and I am still not sure why not.
 I thought about asking her about it, but felt that I would be reprimanded for “questioning authority.”
 One of the recurring issues was where I stood during morning music.
 I get very claustrophobic tightly packed into a crowd of people in a building.
-At my church here, I usually sit in the back, or in a row without many people.
-Because the arches in my feet are screwed up, I also don’t do well standing still for a while--I prefer pacing while I sing or my feet get in a lot of pain.
+At my home church, I usually sit in the back, or in a row without many people.
+Because the arches in my feet are damaged, I also don’t do well standing still for a while--I prefer pacing while I sing or my feet get in a lot of pain.
 So I would walk around in the back hallway while I sang.
-Then Sandi said that people couldn’t do that because they could hear their own voices too well, which was distracting (huh?).
+Then Sandi said that people couldn’t do that because "they could hear their own voices too well, which was distracting for worship."
 I then moved to the back of the room.
 She told me one day that I had to move, because it was too crowded.
 The main issue appeared to be the fact that the staff members kept coming and going and I was in their way.
 I moved out of their way and stayed in the back of the room.
 On another occasion, I was standing in the back of the room, not five feet from another student.
 Sandi approached me and said, “I’m sorry, it’s getting crowded back here.”
-I did not move, because she did not request me to, and I never do things that are not explicitly asked of me, because I don’t respond to passive aggressive requests.
-Later she expressed dismay at the fact that I had “ignored” her.
-I didn’t ignore her.
-I simply nodded my head in agreement that it was crowded there, and stayed where I was.
-Interestingly, she did not approach the male that was standing only a few feet in front of me to move.
+I did not move, because she did not request me to, and I don’t respond to passive aggressive requests.
+Also, she did not ask the male that was standing only a few feet in front of me to move.
 This is another example of males at Ellerslie being treated better than females.

 I was called into your office near the end of the semester.
-There had been a girl that was uncomfortable with regular “front hugs”, and I kept forgetting that about her, because I never have experienced any other girls having that issue.
+There had been a girl that was uncomfortable with regular “front hugs”, and I had forgotten that it bothered her, because I never have experienced any other girls having that issue.
 I always give my female friends long hugs.
-I was close to this girl, so I expressed that by hugging her.
-There was one time she told me she didn’t like it, but I didn’t really believe her, because I just didn’t understand that she was really saying that she didn’t like being hugged in a normal fashion.
-She only liked “side hugs.”
+I was emotionally close to this girl, so I expressed that by hugging her.
+There was one time she told me she didn’t like it, but I didn’t really understand that she was really saying that she didn’t like being hugged in a normal fashion.
+She later clarified that she only liked “side hugs.”
 To the dear girl who I didn’t mean to hurt: as I said to you before, once again, I’m sorry.
 Apparently after she told Sandi, and you made an announcement to all the girls about unwanted girl-to-girl contact, I hugged someone else that was uncomfortable with it, which led me to your office to talk about it.
 Supposedly there were multiple girls who reported me, but I am still skeptical about it, since no other girls expressed their disapproval.
 I have no idea who the other girl(s) were, because none of them came to me.
 Isn’t that unbiblical?
 Aren’t brothers and sisters in Christ supposed to come directly to the person that offends them before going to authorities.
 At the very least, shouldn’t you and Sandi have tried to mediate between us.
 I had no chance to defend or explain myself, because I didn’t even know who I hurt.
-I was forced to give a public apology, unless I wanted you to tell all the girls about it (which I clearly didn’t).
-Many girls told me that I was brave to do it.
+I was forced to give a public apology, unless I wanted you to tell all the girls about my "bad behavior."
+Many girls told me that I was brave to make that apology.
 What I didn’t tell most of them was that I barely had another option.
 I suppose I was brave anyway.
 Mostly, I just wanted to survive the past few weeks and not have to buy a plane ticket home, although one of my good family friends did offer to buy plane tickets for me and my sister since she was appalled at how I was ganged up on by you and Sandi.

 Ganged up on?
 Yes.
 I had no chance to defend myself.
 I was only presented with the option of having my “bad behavior” publicly announced.
 I was also told that I couldn’t speak with anyone else on campus about it.
 But you were allowed to talk with your whole staff about it for their opinion.
 Why wasn’t I allowed to talk to my friends on campus for their opinion?
 Thankfully I have become a much stronger person since then, partially because of my time dealing with you, Sandi, and Ellerslie.
 If I was this strong then, I simply wouldn’t have put up with any of this coercion.
 The funny thing is that you almost got me to keep silent about it forever.
 But justice and truth compel me to speak about my time there in the desire to help others not get trapped in a bad scenario there like I did.